Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO): Experiments

-Effectively, each machine will contain a set of $ 4605$ files.
-This interesting parallel insertion trick results in 100 independent small data structures in only \textbf{14 hours (8 hours to download and 6 hrs to insert)}.
-It is the round off approximate time of the most time taking jobs.
-We have to ensure that all machines use the same parameters ($B, R$, Bloom filter size and hash function $\tau(.)$, $\phi(.)$ and $h(.)$) as well as the random seeds.
-This consistency of seeds across machines later allow us to flexibility reduce the size of RAMBO by doing bitwise OR between the two data structures, which we call \emph{Folding over}. \\ \textbf{Folding Over}: The data structures on every machine are independent and disjoint nut they have the same parameters and uses the same hash seeds.
-Since RAMBO is all made of Bloom filters, we can use a unique folding over property of bloom filter that reduce the range of RAMBO from $B$ to $\frac{B}{2}$.
-The folder over is simply the bit-wise OR between the first half of RAMBO over the other half.
-This operation is depicted in Figure~\ref{fig:6}.
-With this folding over, a one time processing allows us to create several versions of RAMBO with varying memory. \\ \textbf{RAMBO Parameters}: The size of each Bloom Filter $n$ is $5\times 10^8$ bits, number of hash functions ($\eta$) is $2$ for every Bloom Filter, number of buckets in RAMBO (B) is $50000$, and the number of repeat (R) is $5$.
-With an analysis of a random subsample of files we found that 4-5 Million is an average number of k-mers in a file.
-And as approximately 9 files go in a partition, $n = 5\times 10^8$ is a conservative parameter to keep the FP rate low in the beginning. \\ Upon completion, the size of each data structure on each machine was $146$ GB and hence the total size of initial RAMBO comes to $14.26$ TB.
-We further decreased the memory by folding over the RAMBO data structures to progressively shrink the space to half.
-Refer to figure \ref{fig:6}. \\ \textbf{Gauging the Memory-Accuracy Tradeoff}: Creating a test set with ground truth requires going through the datasets and generating inverted index, which is a time-consuming procedure.
-Therefore, we calculated the FP rate by creating a test set of $1000$ randomly generated $35$ length k-mers and inserted them into RAMBO for $V$ number of files.
-Length $35$ ensures that there is no collision from the existing k-mers in the RAMBO data structures.
-These k-mers were assigned to $V$ files randomly.
-Being insignificant to the actual size of the dataset, this test data makes an insignificant change in the load capacity of RAMBO Bloom Filters. \\
+This interesting parallel insertion trick results in a fully constructed RAMBO in \textbf{about an hour on 100 CPU nodes when using the McCortex file format}.
+The additional 8 hours are used to download the dataset.
+It is the round-off time of the highest time taking job.
+Here we have to ensure that all machines use the same parameters ($B, R$, Bloom Filter size and hash function $\tau(.)$, $\phi(.)$ and $h(.)$) as well as the random seeds.
+The consistency of seeds across machines and larger than required $B$ and $R$ allow us to flexibly reduce the size of RAMBO later by doing bitwise OR between the corresponding BFUs of the first half of RAMBO over the other half (vertically).
+Each of these processes reduces the index size $B \times R$ to $\frac{B}{2} \times R$.
+This is called folding over.
+Refer Figure \ref{fig:foldingfig}.\\ \textbf{Folding Over:} The data structures on every machine are independent and disjoint, but they have the same parameters and uses the same hash seeds.
+Since RAMBO is all made of Bloom Filters, we can perform the bit-wise OR between the first half of RAMBO over the other half to reduce the partitions in RAMBO from $B$ to $\frac{B}{2}$.
+This operation is depicted in Figure~\ref{fig:foldingfig}.
+With this folding-over, a one-time processing allows us to create several versions of RAMBO with varying sizes and FP rates (Table \ref{tab:my_label} and Figure \ref{fig:6}).